petergithub/notes/01Technology/ubuntuNotes.md

 ### User

 `groupadd <groupName>`    Add a new group
+`gpasswd --delete username groupName`  remove a user from a group groupName `/etc/group` `groups username`    To find group memebership for username

-`useradd -g <groupName> <username>`    Add a new user to primary group `useradd -G <groupName> <username>`    Add a new user to secondary group `usermod -G {groupname1,groupname2,...} <username>`    Remove user from group which is not list in the command `groups username`    To find group memebership for username `useradd --create-home --comment "Account for running Confluence" --shell /bin/bash confluence`
+`useradd -g <groupName> --create-home --comment "Account for running Confluence" --shell /bin/zsh confluence` `useradd -g <groupName> <username>`    Add a new user to primary group `useradd -G <groupName> <username>`    Add a new user to secondary group `usermod -G {groupname1,groupname2,...} <username>`    Remove user from group which is not list in the command `usermod -aG sudoGroup username` add the user to the sudo group `/etc/sudoers`, edit it by `visudo`.
+    sudo group: wheel in CentOS, sudo in Ubuntu configure sudo to never ask for your password. add the following line: `username ALL=(ALL) NOPASSWD: ALL` in the bottom of the file.

 `passwd <username>`    update password
 `vipw` 管理所有用户
 `id <username>`    get the user
 `id -nG <username>`    Find out user group identity `less /etc/group` or `groups`    Get all groups in system

-#### Steps to Create a New Sudo User

-add a new user `adduser username` add the user to the sudo group `usermod -aG wheel username`

 ### Software manage